 Director – Paul Solet, Screenplay – Mike Le, Producer – Ross M. Dinerstein, Photography – Zoran Popovic, Music – Austin Wintory, Visual Effects – Dreamdust VFX Studio (Supervisor – Doca Mladenovic) & Red Production (Supervisor – Milos Djukelic), Special Effects – Timothy Graham & J.D.
 Street, Makeup Effects – Jason Collins & Elvis Jones, Production Design – Ariana Nakata.
-Production Company – Preferred Film & TV
+Production Company – Preferred Film & TV.

 Keir Gilchrist (Daniel Austin), Stella Maeve (Abby Fellar), Maestro Harrell (Kevin), Peter Stormare (Stokes), Grace Phipps (Mona Wilson)

 Solet shoots in a series of tight intimate closeups, sometimes even just partial shots of someone’s face, which gives an unusual quietness and intimacy.
 Aided at times by a variety of songs, Solet does draw you into an undeniable mood.
 The crucial failing of Dark Summer though is that it is awfully weak at allowing any of this to pay off.
 You are given a ghost story but it is never a film that delivers anything that makes you jump in your seat.
 The show just disappears into the processed blandness of being a teen film you could dismiss as ‘nice’ and then forget about the moment you said that.

-Unfortunately for Dark Summer, the premise of the person trapped at home with a detention ankle bracelet and finding the house is haunted has been done before in recent years with Eric Red’s 100 Feet (2008) starring Famke Janssen and in a more comedic vein with the New Zealand film Housebound (2014).
-Seeming to recognise that there is little else that can be done with the idea of the home detention ghost story, Dark Summer resignedly slips into following everything that has gone before.
+Unfortunately for Dark Summer, the premise of the person trapped at home with a detention ankle bracelet and finding the house is haunted has been done before in recent years with Eric Red’s 100 Feet (2008) starring Famke Janssen and in a more comedic vein with the New Zealand film Housebound (2014) and subsequently with more ambiguous effect in Delirium (2018).
+Seeming to recognise that there is little else that can be done with the idea of the home detention ghost story, Dark Summer slips resignedly into following everything that has gone before.
 The only real distinction it offers to the mix is an ending that twists things on their head in an improbably contrived left field reveal.